ThibaultLeroyFr/GenomeScansByABC/README.md

 # GenomeScansByABC
 _This GitHub repository contains all datasets, scripts and programs used to perform demographically-explicit genome scans following Leroy et al. submitted.
-MS + Supporting Information: see ./manuscript+SI/ (SI available, manuscript soon)_
+All supporting Information is already available (see ./manuscript+SI/), but the manuscript will not be available until mid-January 2018._
 _For any questions, please contact : thibault.leroy\_AT\_inra.fr_

 ### 1 SNP Calling & Filtering (./SNP\_calling\_filtering/)